How Long Do Ferrets Live for?

 In the wild, ferrets usually do not make it to more than five years old, with most being around three.
 This is due to deforestation and other issues impacting the wild ferret, also known as the black footed ferret or prairie dog hunter, and causing it to be unable to easily access food sources or comfortable breeding and living spaces.
 This issue has actually caused a decline in the species’s population, though steps are being taken to help restore their numbers and assure their survival in the wild.

+How long do ferrets live for?
 In general, your ferret’s life span will vary depending on its own genetic predisposition to various disorders and health concerns, husbandry, breeding history, and quality of life.
 In general, ferrets in healthy conditions usually live around eight years, give or take, though this number may vary greatly.
 Some even live to be more than a decade old!